DS0708/note3-2/CloudWebService/cloud_note.md

 ```
 Cloud Computing : Xaas (Everything as a Service)
-    - IaaS (Infrastructure as a Service)
+    - IaaS (Infrastructure as a Service)d
     - PaaS (Platform as a Service)
     - Saas (Software as a Service)
 ```